dotnet/runtime/docs/coreclr/building/osx-instructions.md

     dotnet-mbp:corefx richlander$ ./build.sh

-It's also possible to add `-t:rebuild` to build.sh to force it to delete the previously built assemblies.

 For the purposes of this demo, you need to copy a few required assemblies to the demo folder.